 - The Bonnie Banks of Loch Lomond Scotland’s most celebrated loch – written in poem & song.

-- From here we then make our way to your base in Edinburgh or Glasgow.
+- We then make our way to your base in Glasgow.

 Alternative – Why not extend your tour to include a visit to the world-famous Speyside Malt Whisky Trail.